nsvgsh/sandbox/docs/game-design.md

 ## Rewards policy (v1)
-- Level-up base reward: coins=0, tickets=3, coin_multiplier=0.
+- Default base: coins and/or tickets per level via templates; tickets often present; coin_multiplier optional.
-- Claim multiplier applies per field (e.g., tickets x2).
+- Claim multiplier policy per field (config-driven).
+For multiplicative fields, only the incremental part is applied (base × (multiplier−1)).
-- Claim coins are non-progress (banked), do not affect leveling.
+- Coins from claims affect progression (local v1); may be adjusted by policy in future.